kashi618/ZenZone/writeup/Project WriteUp.md

 	https://apps.apple.com/us/app/stress-anxiety-companion/id786238252
 - Happify: for Stress & Worry
 	https://apps.apple.com/us/app/happify-for-stress-worry/id730601963
-#### Paid Solutions

 ### Brainstorm
-I first started research on current and existing solutions to health and wellbeing, which met the requirements of the breif.
-I found a variety of ways in which people
+After seeing the solutions created by other people, I found that they don't allow the user to input *how sad* they feel, or *how happy* they feel.
+People often feel a range of emotions, and the intensity felt for each emotions often varies aswell.
+Therefore, I wanted to build on this concept of allowing users to log their emotions, but also how intense they feel it.

-### Feedback from Porential End-Users
+### Feedback from Potential End-Users
+I wanted

 ## Plan and Design

+### Flowchart of Basic Design
 [Flow chart]

-### Flowchart of Basic Design
-### How
+### How it Meets Requirements

+### Technologies Used (Hardware/Software)
+- Visual Studio Code
+- Micropython for Microbit
+- Excel
+- Microbit
+- Replit

 ## Create
 ### Weekly Logs